 Obviously, we have already seen a sudden, unexpected, and massive shift to online events.

-All of us, save perhaps the most introvert, bemoan and mourn the loss of meeting in person.
+All of us, save perhaps the most introverted, bemoan and mourn the loss of meeting in person.
 We love to complain about the blandness and limitations of online meetings.

-Yet, during my experiences of hundreds of online meetings over the last seven months, I’ve noticed some surprising and unexpected developments.
+Yet, during my experiences of hundreds of online meetings, I’ve noticed some surprising and unexpected developments.

 1) It’s possible to significantly improve the quality of online meetings from dreary webinar formats.
 This is starting to happen.